HackVerse/blog/_posts/2019-11-23-tips-for-outstation-participants.md

  - Mangalore Central (Station Code: MAQ)
  - Surathkal (Station Code: SL)

 There are frequent local bus services from these stations to reach NITK, Surathkal which provide services at a very afforadable cost - less than Rs.
 30. Participants are suggested to take a local bus from the railway station.
+Local Bus services start as early as 6 am in the morning, and are available at every 5-10 mins interval.

 ### Travelling through Flight